-- If they expect that you will make bail and be released quickly, you might be able to keep wearing street clothes, otherwise you you will be given a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to keep wearing street clothes, otherwise you will be given a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell your story so other people can learn from your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that might help other people make it through jail intake?

 Speak Your Mind